emanuellarini/checkers/README.md

-## Introduction

-:video_game: Let's play checkers! :video_game:
+## :video_game: Let's play checkers! :video_game:

-This is an update for my [old checkers game](https://github.com/emanuellarini/checkers/tree/master)
+This is an updated version of [old checkers game](https://github.com/emanuellarini/checkers/tree/master)

 Checkout the [new Trello board](https://trello.com/b/TJqoFT2R/checkers-20).
 The idea is to compare old vs new packages and standards to see if I improved over the years :)